Britton Chance

 Britton "Brit" Chance ForMemRS (July 24, 1913 – November 16, 2010) was an American biochemist, biophysicist, scholar, and inventor whose work helped develop spectroscopy as a way to diagnose medical problems.
 He was "a world leader in transforming theoretical science into useful biomedical and clinical applications" and is considered "the founder of the biomedical photonics."
 He received the National Medal of Science in 1974.

-He also was an Olympic athlete who won a gold medal for the United States at the 1952 Summer Olympics in the 5.5 Metre Class.
+He also was an Olympic athlete who won a gold medal in sailing for the United States at the 1952 Summer Olympics in the 5.5 Metre Class.

 Early life and education

 Chance was born in Wilkes-Barre, Pennsylvania.
-His parents were Eleanor Kent and Edwin Mickley Chance, president of United Engineers and Constructors, Inc which built power plants.
+His parents were Eleanor Kent and Edwin Mickley Chance, president of United Engineers and Constructors, Inc, which built power plants.
 His father was also a mining engineer, chemist, and inventor who held a number of metallurgical patents and created a device that detected carbon monoxide in coal mines using a chemical reaction.
 Chance's paternal grandfather, Henry Martyn Chance, was a noted geologist and mining engineer who also had a medical degree.

 When he was a teenager, the family moved to Haverford, Pennsylvania.
 His family had a summer home in Mantoloking, New Jersey where he learned to sail on his father's yacht Antares.
 He also sailed in Antilles and the Panama Canal Zone.
 When he was 13 years old, he became a licensed as a radiotelegraph operator and built his first powerful radio transmitter.